rabe200/subparHeroApp/README.md

 README:

-Just a little project to try out different futures of SwiperJS
+Just a little project to try out different features of SwiperJS

 The usual default text: